 - 1. The egg consists of shell, shell membrane, albumen and yolk. - 2.
 The shell is the hard outermost covering composed of calcium carbonate mainly and is 8 to 11% of total egg. - 3.
-Next to the shell are the outer and inner shell membranes.
+Next to the shell are the outer and inner shell membranes layers, is almost spherical and is enclosed in thin vitelline membrane.
+The germinal disc is very clear in a fertile egg.
+Yolk is 27-32 percent of the total egg.